Restorative Practice (RP) and Restorative Justice

 So how does discipline work at Nayland College?

-Nayland College is a school where victims, wrongdoers and their respective associated communities are active participants in processes that ensure equitable justice and fairness.
 This may often, but not always, involve a group conference where representatives of all parties are able to have their voices heard.

 • Wrongdoers are able to tell their stories and given the chance to make amends.